 The most successful class I have created thus far in terms of consistent practice, creative critique, and larger context was the intermediate course I gave in fall 2016 on the prose poem, and I’d like to go into some specific details about the course to exemplify the way in which I continue to innovate with my classes.
 You will find the syllabus to the course, WRIT 352:01, here.
 But before I go into detail I would like to provide some context about the goals of all of the intermediate workshops in our curriculum.
 Our curriculum is designed so that while the introductory courses are aimed at giving an overview of the genre, intermediate workshop courses will give students a granular experience of each genre.
 Along with introducing students to a specific category, or facet, of genre, the intermediate level writing course has the goals of reading deeply in the published tradition and of writing pieces that go together in a short collection.
 For poetry typically the collection is “chapbook” sized, meaning fourteen to eighteen pages.
 This moves students from focusing only on individual pieces (as in the introductory level) into sequences and in preparation for the book-length manuscript at the advanced level.

 For my intermediate workshop on prose poetry I assigned David Lehman's anthology of American prose poetry, which begins with Edgar Allen Poe and ends with poems published in 2000.
 I also assigned three books of prose poetry as models for how a collection of poetry might cohere.
-Planning the course I realized that I wanted my students to not only read widely in the prose poetry tradition, but I wanted them to internalize what they found to be the most significant poems.
+Planning the course I realized that I wanted my students to not only read widely in the prose poetry tradition, but I also wanted them to internalize what they found to be the most significant poems.
 I wanted them to internalize these poems not only once or twice during the course of the semester, but to internalize them as part of their consistent practice.
 I also wanted them to do this not only by themselves in their notebooks—or for me—but for and with each other.

 As such, I came up with a bi-weekly response poem assignment that they posted to our course facebook page along with an image or piece of media from the web that they thought expressed something significant about the poem.
 Adding additional layers, they also responded to each other’s posts and twice during the semester they presented their post to the class.
 These class presentations allowed us to talk intimately about the published poem, the student poem, and the various genre conventions of prose poetry.
 You can read the full assignment here on a document that walks through the facebook post, the commenting process, and the presentation write-up.
 If you have a facebook account (required for logging in) you are invited to browse our facebook group, “Prose Poems” intentionally made “public,” by our class so that anyone might read the work.
 If you have a facebook account, click here, and after logging in you will be taken directly to our "Prose Poems" group.
 I believe this assignment to be a success because it was interactive on so many levels: student writers interacted with published poems, images interacted with text, students interacted with students online and in presentation.
 It included consistent practice, creative critique, and larger context.
 Furthermore, the public nature of the posts led students to write and think at their highest level.
 This seemed to me to be the case even for the couple of students who I knew were taking the course less out of a love for poetry and more from a need to fulfill that last-minute requirement.

-The second assignment I will share with you here is the chapbook and poetry reading component of the course.
+The second assignment I will share with you here is the chapbook and public poetry reading component of the course.
 I have been using this form of the culminating intermediate-level project since 2014.
 For their final project students not only gather together 14-18 poems that are related, but they typeset and print their books; design and create their covers; and produce two copies of a hand-made chapbook of their work.
 As a class we work on the covers and I teach the students simple bookbinding techniques to hold their collections together.
 One copy of the book we keep on display in the Writers Institute, the other copy they take home.
 On the last day of class students read from their books in the art gallery.
 During finals week they compile an appendix portfolio of drafts and self-reflections, analyzing the process of putting together their books and discussing the decisions they made for their covers (which are not graded on artistic ability, but on thought).
 While the books themselves are meant to be held in the hand, I have scanned one of the books so that you can see an approximation of the final project here.

 This assignment was inspired by a component of our senior writing major capstone project: a chapbook of best work and a reading in the art gallery.
 It also takes inspiration from the chapbook contest I invented not long after coming to Susquehanna when I revamped our Small Press Publishing course.
 For this course the class forms a small press that selects, edits, and produces hand-bound chapbooks of peer work.
 (The syllabus for my most recent version of Small Press Publishing is from spring of 2014 and can be found here.)
 Incorporating this publishing component into the poetry workshop provides a method for getting closer to the modernist model of the creative writer who actively participates in bringing writing into the world on a material level.